AdobeDocs/graphql-mesh-gateway/src/pages/gateway/source-handlers.md

 ### JSON Schema Handler Configuration

- Adobe API Manager currently supports the following configuration options for JSON Schema handlers.
+ API Mesh for Adobe Developer App Builder currently supports the following configuration options for JSON Schema handlers.

 -  **baseurl** - The URL or path of your JSON Schema
 -  **schemaHeaders** - JSON Headers to fetch your schema